-Chicory root contains several potent, aromatic, active substances—the five mentioned below are responsible for most chicory coffee benefits.
+Chicory root contains potent, aromatic, active substances—the five mentioned below are responsible for most benefits of chicory coffee.

-- Inulin is an excellent prebiotic that feeds and strengthens the gut colony of healthy bacteria.
+- Inulin: an excellent prebiotic that feeds and strengthens the gut colony of healthy bacteria.
 Chicory root contains about 8% inulin, which is converted in the gut, fist into short-chain fatty acids, then into ketones producing hormones that control appetite.

 - Lactones: digestive bitters, potent volatile oils that are anti-parasite, antibacterial, and anti-inflammatory.

-- Mannitol is a sugar that paradoxically supports oral health, prevents dental caries, tooth decay and cavities.
-But mannitol also helps stabilize blood sugar and insulin.
+- Mannitol: a sugar that paradoxically supports oral health, prevents dental caries, tooth decay, and cavities.

-- Lactucin is a bitter substance with a mild sedative, calming effect; it also slightly reduces pain, lowers cholesterol, and is antibacterial.
+- Lactucin: a bitter substance with a mild sedative, calming effect.
+It can slightly reduce pain.